The Dynamics of Particle-Particle Correlations and the Ridge Effect in Proton-Proton Collisions: Introduction

 With the present work, we want to study whether the QCD dynamics that governs the hardest subprocesses in proton-proton collisions could be responsible for correlations at small azimuthal angles (near side) and large rapidity separations.
 Typically, in a fixed order calculation, the partonic cross-section is a very low multiplicity event before hadronization, two outgoing partons at leading order (LO), three outgoing partons at next-to-leading order (NLO) and four outgoing partons at next-to-next-to-leading order (NNLO).
 If the near side correlations were dictated by the hard scattering part, leaving aside the fact that probably one could easily theoretically compute them, we would be able to see them at any multiplicity events which is not the case.
 On the other hand, going beyond a fixed order calculation for the partonic cross-section, in particular in the high energy limit of QCD (more accurately, the multi-Regge limit), we know that we have the emergence of interesting effects regarding the dominant dynamics, such as the decoupling of the rapidity from the transverse degrees of freedom, the reggeization of the $t$-channel exchanged gluons and rapid increase of the amount of small-$x$ gluons with similar transverse momenta in the colliding protons.
 Actually, this rapid increase of the number of gluons in the protons eventually leads to unitarity violation at very high energies and the main mechanism to restore the latter is the introduction of parton saturation~\cite{Gribov:1983ivg}, a key concept within the framework of CGC.

-In this paper, we use Monte Carlo simultations to compute the rapidity-azimuthal angle correlations for proton-proton collisions, in particular we use {\tt Pythia8}\cite{Bierlich:2022pfr} as a base reference and {\tt BFKLex} which is a Monte Carlo code that generates the hard scattering part of the collision using the the Balitsky-Fadin-Kuraev-Lipatov (BFKL) resummation framework~\cite{Lipatov:1985uk,Balitsky:1978ic,Kuraev:1977fs,Kuraev:1976ge,Lipatov:1976zz,Fadin:1975cb}.
-What we aim at with this study is to find out whether any near side correlations arise once we switch from a fixed order $+$ parton shower approach to a BFKL based calculation.
+In this paper, we use Monte Carlo simultations to compute the rapidity-azimuthal angle correlations for proton-proton collisions, in particular we use {\tt Pythia8}~\cite{Bierlich:2022pfr} as a base reference and {\tt BFKLex}~\cite{Chachamis:2022jis,deLeon:2020myv,Chachamis:2015ico,Chachamis:2015zzp,Caporale:2013bva,Chachamis:2012qw,Chachamis:2012fk,Chachamis:2011nz,Chachamis:2011rw} which is a Monte Carlo code that generates the hard scattering part of the collision using the Balitsky-Fadin-Kuraev-Lipatov (BFKL) resummation framework~\cite{Lipatov:1985uk,Balitsky:1978ic,Kuraev:1977fs,Kuraev:1976ge,Lipatov:1976zz,Fadin:1975cb}.
+In particular, it employs the iterative solution of the BFKL equation cast in a suitable form for Monte Carlo studies directly in momentum space~\cite{Schmidt:1996fg}.
+Both computations are performed within the collinear factorization scheme~\cite{Collins:1985ue,Collins:1989gx} where the partonic cross section is convoluted with the parton distribution functions (PDF) of the proton.
+What we aim at with this study is to find out whether any near side correlations arise once we switch from a [LO matrix elements] $+$ [parton shower] approach to a BFKL-based calculation at leading logarithmic accuracy.
+The importance of computing the correlation distribution from both approaches directly in momentum space from final-state jets and minijets cannot be overstated, as it allows us to avoid any modelling considerations.

 In the next section, we give a short introduction on BFKL and {\tt BFKLex}.
 In Section 3, we lay the groundwork for our study, we present our results and discuss our findings.
 In Conclusion, we offer our final remarks and provide insights for future research directions.